Zackhardtoname/Micro-benchmarking-Code-and-Analysis/6_chapter/README.md

 Reponse time = 1 to 10 us

 ### Actual
+// I think this specific output is a different run from the committed json and html files.
 10.844ms  9.936ms  10.078ms  9.696ms  9.680ms  9.562ms  9.558ms  9.535ms  9.552ms  9.539ms

 Histogram of floor log 2 buckets of usec response times